kalnajslab-org/StratoCore_LPC/platformio/PlatformIO.md

 - Hit the Alien button.
 - A menu will show up with PROJECT TASKS.
 - Press the Build button.
-- For some reason, the build may fail and you have to run it a second time.
+- For the initial build, and after a full clean, the build may fail and you have to run it a second time.

 # Git

 VSCode may not recognize all of the repositories (look in the Source Control tool in the left border).
 To get it to recognize a repo, just ```cd <dir>; git pull``` in each repo directory.
 Note that the *StratoCore_LPC* repo has been imported into the *src/* directory, so just do a ```git pull``` in that directory.
+Now all of your repos will appear in the VSCode source control pane.

-Now Git Graph should see all of your repos.
+Git Graph may not show your repos, so for each of the repos, run the *Git Graph: Add Git Repository* command from the VSCode Command Pallette.